 We are currently open and are permitting clients in our office.
-Face masks are mandatory.
+Face masks are mandatory if you are not fully vaccinated.
 Please call (860) 648-4002 for further information.

 IR-2021-59, March 17, 2021